DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-04-19-round-3-research-findings.md

 ### Confusion around what they are claiming for

-Some participants struggled to understand the funding.
+Some participants needed help understanding the funding.
 They thought that they were claiming funding for the time spent training trainees.
-There is a risk that users will not receive the full benefit of the funding if they do not understand what they are claiming.
+Users risk not receiving the full benefit of the funding if they do not understand what they are claiming.

 ### Users continue to get confused as to where they go to claim after adding a mentors

-After adding mentors, there is not a specific call to action directing users to make a claim, they must navigate to ‘claims’ themselves.
+After adding mentors, no specific call to action directs users to make a claim.
+They must navigate to ‘claims’ themselves.

-The primary navigation is ordered with ‘Claims’ first then ‘Mentors’ second.
-This is the opposite of what we initially ask them to do: add mentors then create a claim.
+The primary navigation is ordered with ‘Claims’ first and ‘Mentors’ second.
+This is the opposite of what we initially asked them to do: add mentors and then create a claim.

 ### The journey for making separate claims for mentors, relating to different providers, causes confusion

-Once users had submitted a claim with a selection of mentors for a provider, they are unsure what the next step is to claim a separate provider and include different mentors.
+Once users have submitted a claim with a selection of mentors for a provider, they are unsure what the next step is to claim a separate provider and include different mentors.

 Another problem they experienced was once making a different claim.
-Because we display all mentors and do not hide the ones they have already claimed for, they said figuring out which mentors they have already claimed for would get confusing.
+Because we display all mentors and keep the ones they have already claimed for, they said figuring out which mentors they have already claimed for would get confusing.

 ## Next steps – post go live